 17. Getting from the airport to Medellin

 Medellin has two airports but if you’re traveling to Medellin from outside Colombia, you’ll likely be arriving at the international airport José María Córdova which is located in Rionegro.
-It’s about 35 km east of Medellin and can take 40 mins to an hour to get to into the city depending on where you’re heading in Medellin.
+It’s about 35 km east of Medellin and can take 40 mins to an hour to get into the city depending on where you’re heading in Medellin.

-White taxis at the airport have a fixed rate of $70.000 COP to Medellin.
-These fares are posted at the airport and this includes the road toll so don’t get conned into paying for that.
+White taxis at the airport have a fixed rate of 70,000 COP to Medellin.
+These fares are posted at the airport and this includes the toll so don’t get conned into paying for that.
 There’s not an extra charge for night time so don’t let that get you either.
 Variations of these extra charges are known as “gringo fares.”

 Yellow taxis are also available from the airport although the airport is supposed to be the exclusive domain of the white taxis.
 Basically, if a yellow cab has a fare to the airport, he’d obviously like to pick someone up while he’s there to get a paid trip back to the city.
-If you see one and you have decent Spanish you maybe be able to negotiate one of them to lower than the white taxis, around $60-65.000 COP.
+If you see one and you have decent Spanish you maybe be able to negotiate one of them to a lower fare than the white taxis, around $60-65.000 COP.